Skip to main content

 2. Your frontend mounts <DeckAuthComponent /> with the token and all configuration

-3. The component renders a secure UI where the user selects a source and enters credentials
+3. The component renders a secure UI (hosted at auth.components.deck.co) where the user selects a source and enters credentials

 4. Credentials go from the component directly to the Deck API and into the Credential Vault.
 They never touch your page